Pros: -Variety of shots

 1 of 3 people found this review helpful.

 Decent test of accuracy

 Pros: This one is a bit shorter than the East course so the woods don't punish you quite as much.
-Baskets are in decent shape and there were a couple pretty fun fairways.
+There were a couple pretty fun fairways.

 Top Notch 9/18